anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-preference/README.md

 # anyscale job submit -f configs/jobs/70b_judge/generate_summaries_eval_gpt_job.yaml
 ```

-This should take about \~ 10 min for the 8B model on 8 A10s and the 70B model on 8 A100s.
+This should take about about 10 min for the 8B model on 8 A10s and the 70B model on 8 A100s.

 ## Get Evaluation Statistics